-- (10) In this article and in article 193 "action" includes failure to act and "action taken" shall be construed accordingly. - The Ombudsman shall not investigate any such action, Excluded matters, with respect to any such matters as is described been matters. or action taken with respect to any such matter, as is described hereunder:
+(10) In this article and in article 193 "action" includes failure to act and "action taken" shall be construed accordingly.

+193. The Ombudsman shall not investigate any such action, or action Excluded matters. taken with respect to any such matter, as is described hereunder: